Markus Söder, Armin Laschet refuse to quit scrum for Merkel job: report | DW | 17.04.2021

 The pair are vying to suceed Angela Merkel as the conservative's candidate for the position of chancellor in September's federal elections

-A power struggle broke out in the Union parties since the pair both announced they were seeking the candidacy for the position of chancellor on behalf of the conservative bloc that currently leads the ruling coalition.
+A power struggle broke out in the CDU/CSU alliance since the pair both announced they were seeking the candidacy for the position of chancellor on behalf of the conservative bloc that currently leads the ruling coalition.

+The CDU chose Laschet as its new party chair in January.
+The party leader typically stands as the chancellor candidate for the party.

+But Laschet’s popularity fell after the CDU's poor regional election results amid general dissatisfaction with the government's response to the pandemic.

 This is a breaking news story and will be updated shortly.